 My research program has two distinct lines of inquiry.
-First, using text analysis on big data sets within a variety of communication contexts I study the language people use in their stories and social interactions.
-Second, examining computer-mediated domains (e.g., social networking sites) I study the romantic communication behaviors people engage in over the romantic lifespan.
+First, using text analysis on big data sets within a variety of psychological contexts I study the language people use in their stories and social interactions.
+Second, examining computer-mediated domains (e.g., social networking sites) I study the romantic communication behaviors people engage in over a relationship’s lifespan.
 Below I outline these two lines of research in more detail.

-During my time at UT, I have had the pleasure of building my own undergraduate research lab – CLIMB.
+Over the last few years, I have had the pleasure of building my own Computers, Language, Individuals, & Modern Behavior Research Group.
 Students in my lab have gained hands on experience using linguistic software programs and have helped work on several research projects from start to finish.
 Recently, my students and I completed a project investigating which words women are most attracted to when reading popular romance novels.
 Our results showed that the highest rated novels contained words related to arousal, sexual/primal prowess, and sexual communication.
 Implications for our findings hint that authors inclusion of these words helps sells the romance story line to the reader more so than if these words were not used.
 This manuscript was recently published at the Journal of Language and Social Psychology, and featured in the Houston Chronicle, San Francisco Chronicle, and the San Antonio Express News.